yhgon/benchmark/tensorcore/readme.md

 # introduction
-this code use cuBLAS API in CUDA 9.2 with 396.26
-Half Precision Benchmark use cublasHgemm API in cuBLAS
+this code use cuBLAS API in CUDA 9.2 with 396.26  ( with CUDA 9.0 only two benchmark is available) Half Precision Benchmark use cublasHgemm API in cuBLAS

 ```